 With this guy I finally felt like I had found the one that I truly was compatible with and trusted him so much and never ever expected him to do this to me!
 He truly fooled me!
 I feel broken, I am a bit angry but I think I am extremely hurt!
 And what hurts is that I am in pain and he is happy and doesn’t care.
 He was the most caring person I have ever met and bam suddenly he doesn’t care at all.
 I just wish he was hurting like I was, but instead he instantly started a new relationship and got rid of me.

 I’ve been in these shoes.
 I get that burning feeling of anger, combined with intense pain and sadness of missing the person.
-Add in that picture you constantly have in your head that he and his new girlfriend are in bliss. (which is only temporary but you are focused on right now.)
+Add in that picture you constantly have in your head that he and his new girlfriend are blissful. (which is only temporary but you are focused on right now.)
 It feels helpless and humiliating and just plain old awful.

 Here are 10 pieces of advice for “I feel broken”: